 All accomplishment, all achievement, all success, all progress that we as human beings have experienced is a result of our interdependence with others.

-A tremendous amount of support surrounds us in all areas of our lives; our families, our friends, our business colleagues, our partnerships, our educators, our children, our community, our state, our country, our world are visible support structures.
+A tremendous amount of support surrounds us in all areas of our lives: our families, our friends, our business colleagues, our partnerships, our educators, our children, our community, our state, our country, and our world are all visible support structures.

 While the list of this interdependent support goes on, as individuals we often fail to realize that independence is a direct result of our interdependence and cooperation with others.